Brazil's Rousseff drops in new election poll, rivals gain

-BRASILIA, May 9 (Reuters) - Support for President Dilma Rousseff among Brazilian voters has fallen and her main rivals have advanced, reducing her chances of an outright win in the Oct.
-5 election, a new poll by Datafolha showed on Friday.
+BRASILIA (Reuters) - Support for President Dilma Rousseff among Brazilian voters has fallen and her main rivals have advanced, reducing her chances of an outright win in the October 5 election, a new poll by Datafolha showed on Friday.

 The poll showed support for Rousseff slipped one percentage point to 37 percent, while Aecio Neves grew four points to 20 percent and Eduardo Campos increased one point to 11 percent, compared with its poll in April, Datafolha said.